Quadrant Chambers pupil barrister recruitment

 The Legal Cheek View

 If it’s a dispute about something that floats or flies, there is a good chance that a barrister from Quadrant Chambers is involved.
 The set has historic strengths in shipping and aviation law but has since broadened out to cover the entirety of commercial work including banking, energy, and international arbitration.
-Made up of 74 barristers, including 26 KCs, it has historically followed market trends to determine its areas of focus.
+Made up of 78 barristers, including 27 KCs — and new chief operating officer Sarah Longden — it has historically followed market trends to determine its areas of focus.
 Today, shipping — both dry and wet matters — continues to make up almost half of the work undertaken by tenants at the set but there are plans to further develop its other areas, particularly banking and energy — though not at the expense of its shipping reputation!

 Given that Quadrant is considered as a leading commercial set, it is unsurprising that the work undertaken by tenants is “extremely varied and complex”, as described by one junior at the set.
 Many of the cases involve “interesting and engaging facts”, and the points of law are often challenging, as demonstrated by tenants recently acting in the first ship collision liability case to reach the Supreme Court.
+One energy specialist also boasts that chambers has “the biggest energy disputes (confidential arbitrations) in the market”.
 Another highlight of being a Quadrant tenant is the international nature of much of the work.
 As one junior tells us, there is “an international client base”, with work involving jurisdictions across the Asia Pacific region and areas of the Middle East, amongst others.
 Put simply by one rookie, “the work is exceptional”.

 Continue reading